How our Employment Law team helped a de facto director, Steve, to recover over £33,000 from the business following dismissal from his employer.

 Steve also recovered unpaid wages and outstanding holiday pay.

-As the Tribunal’s findings were so damaging of Pubs Ltd.’s case, Matthew Grant is helping Steve and his insurer to apply for costs against Pubs Ltd. That application is currently before the Tribunal.
+As the Tribunal’s findings were critical of Pubs Ltd.’s case, we helped Steve and his insurer to apply for costs against Pubs Ltd.

 The Judgment should send out a clear message to employers that concocting allegations to manage-out business partners can be extremely dangerous and costly.
 The case should also serve as a warning of what can happen if solicitors take too “hands on” an approach in disciplinary matters.